Mukwonago to Big Bend

 Miles Paddled: 9

-Wildlife: Great blue herons, mussels, wood ducks, hawks, fish, painted turtles and bald eagles.
+Great blue herons, mussels, wood ducks, hawks, fish, painted turtles and bald eagles.

-Disclaimer: this trip does not include the exciting and beautiful section of the Mukwonago River through the Kettle Moraine State Forest upstream of Upper and Lower Phantom Lakes (that trip will appear on our site at a future time).
+Let’s start with a disclaimer: this trip does not include the exciting and beautiful section of the Mukwonago River through the Kettle Moraine State Forest upstream of Upper and Lower Phantom Lakes (that trip will appear on our site at a future time).
 No, this section highlights the last couple miles of the Mukwonago as it feeds the Fox River and the rest (most) of this trip is a float down the lazy brown Fox.

 This trip has been a curious itch of mine to scratch for a couple years now, why, I’m not really sure.
 It’s nowhere near where I live, it’s a mostly urban trip in none other than Waukesha County and it’s a pretty flat and unremarkable landscape.
 But this section of the Mukwonago River is a designated State Natural Area – despite the interstate being right next to it.
 Plus most of this trip’s portion of the Fox River is in Mike Svob’s Paddling Southern Wisconsin, so one could infer that it’s a preferential stretch.